hneemah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets all permissions to the owner, to the file hello
+Write a script that sets the mode of the file hello the same as olleh’s mode